deviantony/vagrant-swarm-cluster/README.md

 # Go further

-Setup a NFS file share between your Swarm nodes to host your Docker volumes using the [convoy volume plugin][convoyplugin].
+Setup a NFS file share between your Swarm nodes to host your Docker volumes using the [local-persist volume plugin][localpersistplugin].

 We'll use a the [Nginx image][nginximage] to start multiple Nginx containers inside the Swarm cluster.